 - Mental health: Being outside may also lift your spirits and help reduce anxiety and stress.
 Gardening reduces anxiety and stress symptoms.
 It brings you close to nature and makes you feel happier.

 - Gardening with kids: Gardening offers wonderful and amazing opportunities for kids to play, learn and grow.
-It helps kids learn patience, planing and organizing, and the value of hard work.
+It helps kids learn patience, planning and organizing, and the value of hard work.
 It builds useful skills and habits.
 It teaches them about environment, nature, and sustainability.